sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 An OpenID Provider MUST use a distinct Client Identifier (`client_id`) and registration for each unique Client.
 This in particular applies to public Clients, these registrations MUST NOT be shared with confidential Clients, even if they are operated by the same organisation.
 Distinct registrations MAY be applied to different versions of (native and browser-based public) Clients as well.
 This will allow a form of support for version management, noting that this can not be considered a very reliable method from a security point of view.

 Refresh Tokens SHOULD only be applied and enabled when a functional need exists.
-Support for Refresh Tokens SHOULD therefor be disabled by default.
+Support for Refresh Tokens SHOULD therefore be disabled by default.
 Refresh Tokens for confidential Clients MUST be sender-constrained by the issuing OpenID Provider.
 How the OP accomplishes this is implementation specific, suggestions can be found in [[?OAuth2.1]], Section 6.1.
 Using Refresh Tokens in combination with public Clients SHOULD be avoided when possible.
 If a specific scenario does call for usage of Refresh Tokens with public Clients, Refresh Tokens MUST be one-time-use and short-lived.
 Refresh Token rotation (see [[?OAuth2.1]], Section 6.1) MUST be applied if a single short-lived one-time-use Refresh Token is insufficient.